-Program Services services expenses, like regular WHEAP benefits, are paid by the Division and not from funds allocated to the WHEAP agency.
+Program Services expenses for services, like regular WHEAP benefits, are paid by the Division and not from funds allocated to the WHEAP agency.

 For accounting purposes, the Catalog of Federal Domestic Assistance (CFDA) Number of the LIHEAP program is 93.568.